 The South African Journal of Geology publishes scientific papers, notes, stratigraphic descriptions and discussions in the broadly defined fields of geoscience that are related directly or indirectly to the geology of Africa.
 Contributions relevant to former supercontinental entities such as Gondwana and Rodinia are also welcome as are topical studies on any geoscience-related discipline.
 Review papers are welcome as long as they represent original, new syntheses.
 Special issues are also encouraged but terms for these must be negotiated with the Editors.

-All contributions to the SAJG are subjected to peer-review by geoscientists selected by the Scientific Editor or members of the Editorial Board.
+All contributions to the S. Afr.
+J. Geol. are subjected to peer review by geoscientists selected by the Editors and members of the Editorial Board.
 The principal criteria used to evaluate contributions are:

 1. The contribution must present scientific findings that are original; i.e., they must not have appeared elsewhere and must not be under consideration by any other publication.

 2. The contribution must be scientifically constrained; i.e., any interpretations made or conclusions drawn must be based on the objective evaluation of scientific data.